Completing Axion Double Level Crossings: Introduction

 In this work, we focus on axion double level crossings within the context of multi-axion mass mixing where the number of axions exceeds {\it two}.
 Firstly, we present the comprehensive model for axion double level crossings, encompassing both the light and heavy axion scenarios.
 Following this, we provide three illustrative toy examples in the light axion scenario.
 Additionally, we redefine the light and heavy axion scenarios within the scope of this work.
 We find that double level crossings are a prevalent phenomenon in the mass mixing of the $Z_{\mathcal N}$ axion and multiple ALPs.
 In the light axion scenario, double level crossings can manifest multiple times as ${\mathcal N}$ approaches large values.
 However, it is crucial to note that excessively large ${\mathcal N}$ may also prevent the occurrence of double level crossings.
 Conversely, in the heavy axion scenario, an excessively small ${\mathcal N}$ may similarly prevent their appearance.

-The rest of this paper is structured as follows.
+The paper is structured as follows.
 In section~\ref{sec_general_model}, we present the general model for axion double level crossings.
-In section~\ref{sec_toy_examples}, we present several toy examples of double level crossings in the light axion scenario.
-Then, we redefine the light and heavy axion scenarios in section~\ref{sec_redefining}.
-Finally, the conclusion is given in section~\ref{sec_Conclusion}.
+In section~\ref{sec_toy_examples}, we discuss several toy examples in the light axion scenario.
+Section~\ref{sec_redefining} redefines the light and heavy axion scenarios.
+Section~\ref{sec_implications} briefly discusses the cosmological implications.
+Finally, section~\ref{sec_Conclusion} concludes the paper.